yukikitayama/leetcode-python/README.md

 - Inorder traversal of a binary search tree gives nodes in the ascending order.
 - Inorder is left, root, right.

+## Linked List

+- two pointers (`prev` and `curr`) iteration often works for solution to traverse the linked list.
+  - Because singly-linked list does not have a reference to the precedent node.

 ## Depth first search (DFS)

 DFS is used 1. for traversing all the vertices in a graph, and 2. for traversing all the paths between two vertices.